 The more expensive the car you own, the more UM / UIM coverage makes sense.
 That’s because the minimum property damage we recommend you carry in your UM / UIM policy is $100,000.
 That should easily cover the cost of most new vehicles.

-Additionally, the $250,000 per person / $500,000 per accident of bodily injury coverage will take care of you in the vast majority cases.
-We also recommend a $1 million dollar umbrella insurance policy to cover you in extreme cases where 250/500 bodily injury coverage may not be enough.
+Additionally, the $250,000 per person / $500,000 per accident of bodily injury coverage will take care of you in the vast majority of cases.
+We also recommend you consider obtaining a $1 million dollar umbrella insurance policy to cover you in extreme cases where the limits above might not be enough.

-So, yes, you should get UM / UIM coverage.
-It’s simply the wisest thing to do in a state with a high rate of auto accidents and uninsured drivers.
+So, yes, you should absolutely get UM / UIM coverage.
+It’s simply a responsible thing to do in a state with a high rate of auto accidents and uninsured / underinsured drivers.

-Safer America recently published its article on car accident statistics for 2022.
-Just how safe is it (or is it not) to drive in the United States?
+Safer America recently published an article on 2022 accident statistics in the United States.
 Learn more here.